What are they and where did they come from?

-Once installed the setup of the Air Detector can be difficult and should be carried out by someone experienced in conducting Air Detector set ups.
-However once set up the air detector requires minimum intervention to operate correctly.
-Care should be taken not to alter the Air Detector set up once this has been completed.
+Once installed, the setup of the Air Detector can be difficult, and should be carried out only by someone experienced in conducting Air Detector set-ups.
+Once set up, however, the air detector requires minimum intervention to operate correctly.
+Care should be taken not to alter the Air Detector set-up once this has been completed.

 Is there any additional validation required for Air Detectors?

-Yes, two additional tests are needed during your initial chamber validation and yearly revalidation, these are:
+Yes, two additional tests are needed during your initial chamber validation and yearly revalidation.
+These tests are:

 - Air detector performance test: Here we are trying to show that a known leak into the chamber will not impact on the performance of the autoclave, the leak is normally the minimum amount that will cause the Air Detector to abort a cycle and as such the Air Detector is disabled for this test.
 These are normally carried out on a small load test and a large load in terms of mass that we have in the autoclave.The acceptance criteria for this test is that the probe located in the centre of the load must not be depressed by more than 2°C, once the drain achieves sterilisation conditions.
 The induced leak is normally in the region of 10 mbar/min and is induced using a variable flow valve attached to the side of the chamber of the autoclave.
 This test is carried out during the initial qualification of the chamber and then on an annual basis thereafter.

 - Air detector function test: This second test is carried out to show the correct functioning of the Air Detector, once we have completed the Air Detector performance test, the Air Detector is enabled again and using the same leak that we used in the previous test, we ensure that the cycle aborts as a result of the air detector.
 This test is carried during the initial qualification and can be carried out weekly to ensure the correct operation of the Air Detector.